mshanemc/deploy-to-sfdx/README.md

 -   delete the local folder and send the ALLDONE message

 It runs a plugin that give it powers SFDX doesn't out-of-the-box
-<https://github.com/mshanemc/shane-sfdx-plugins> along with `sfdx-migration-automatic` and `@salesforce/analytics`
+<https://github.com/mshanemc/shane-sfdx-plugins> along with `sfdx-migration-automatic` and `@salesforce/analytics` and `sfdmu`

 Put plugins in the package.json dependencies, then linked from source in lib/hubAuth.js.
-Feel free to add additional plugins using `yarn add` some-plugin-of-yours and then add it in hubAuth.js.
+Feel free to add additional plugins using `yarn add` some-plugin-of-yours and then add it in hubAuth.ts.

 ---